kgashok/project-ideas/ias/pointerGlossary.md

 1. True
 2. False
 3. Indeterminable
-4. Not necessary - `strlen` will itself do th
+4. Not necessary - `strlen` will itself do the job